decentraland/builder/README.md

 # Decentraland Builder

-You can create beautiful scenes for [Decentraland](https://decentraland.org) even if you don't own a parcel.
+You can create beautiful scenes for [Decentraland](https://decentraland.org) even if you don't own a parcel!

 ![](https://github.com/decentraland/builder/blob/master/public/images/intro.gif)